Solutions

 Monthly

-Two upfront payments at funding settlement
+One upfront instalment at funding settlement

 Eight monthly instalments thereafter